 Model:

-The phrase used to describe/identify
+se used to describe/identify

 conveys since / because / in that

 This is significant because

-or the noun, verb, adjective, advert
+. or the noun, verb, adjective, adverb

-Example:
+Example

-is "thin," Fi "a thin beard of ivy," used to describe Jay Gatsby's mansion conveys both intrigue and inexperience.
-Since the ivy tzgerald suggests a wealth without lineage, newly formed and barely veiled; yet, the ivy as a "beard" suggests a ire to conceal.
-This is significant because through the description of his mansion, Gatsby is portrayed as both chameleon, alerting the reader to the protagonist's dual and perhaps contradictory nature.
+is "thin," worldly d e, "a thin beard of ivy," used to describe Jay Gatsby's mansion conveys both intrigue and inexperience.
+Since the ivy Fitzgerald suggests a wealth without lineage, newly formed and barely veiled; yet, the ivy as a "beard" suggests a esire to conceal.
+This is significant because through the description of his mansion, Gatsby is portrayed as both and chameleon, alerting the reader to the protagonist's dual and perhaps contradictory nature.

-NC exi • Cor ntify the syntactical choice the author has made and provide the context in which it appears in the text.
-Do of write: The writer uses syntax .
-Since syntax refers to the order and structure of words, phrases, etc., it always sets - even if you do not find it noteworthy.
-Innect the syntax to the meaning of this text.
+• C dentify the syntactical choice the author has made and provide the context in which it appears in the text.
+Do IOT write: The writer uses syntax .
+Since syntax refers to the order and structure of words, phrases, etc., it always exists - even if you do not find it noteworthy.
+Connect the syntax to the meaning of this text.
 Avoid generic commentary.
 Provide an original insight.
-Pay ention to your own diction .
+Pay tention to your own diction .
 It enhances your analysis.

 Model:

 function(s) to

+.
 This structure supports

-the author 's purpose to
+the autho or's purpose to

-- 1
+D 1